 Asteya(non-stealing) is the third from the five yamas(self-restrictions) that are mentioned in the text Yoga Sutras of Patanjali.
-It says “to not steal or desire something that is not yours, to not borrow something without the permission of the owner, to not take others ideas”.
+It says “to not steal or desire something that is not yours, to not borrow something without the permission of the owner, to not take others’ ideas”.
 As to the rest of the yamas there is a lot more hidden behind this.
-Which make it mean more than just stealing something from somebody.
+Which makes it mean more than just stealing something from somebody.

 Every year we exhaust the sources of the earth sooner than the year before.
 Today we are at the 7th month and we already started to borrow next years budget.
 This year that date was at the 1st of August, earlier than ever.

-The ecological footprint is a way to measure the effects that have the human activities have on Earth.
-On 2013 the Global Footprint Network estimated humanity’s ecological footprint as 1.6.
+The ecological footprint is a way to measure the effects that have human activities have on Earth.
+In 2013 the Global Footprint Network estimated humanity’s ecological footprint as 1.6.
 This means that according to their calculations, humanity’s demands(natural sources) were 1.6 times faster than what the planet’s ecosystems renewed.
 Watch the video below for more information and which are the ways that you can help:

 The fastest way to observe Asteya is exactly this, meaning your relationships with things.
 This quality is your friend that pats you on the back, reminds you and says “Do you really need this?”

 When I started mountaineering and climbing, this was the first thing that I admired at the people of this community, or better the people of the mountain, self-sufficiency!
-One of the most important skills of a climber is to know exactly what he needs to put inside his backpack for completing the route, this means clothes, gear, water and food exactly for the days that he will spend on the mountain.
+One of the most important skills of a climber is to know exactly what he needs to put inside his backpack for completing the route, this means clothes, gear, water, and food exactly for the days that he will spend on the mountain.
 And when we say exactly, we mean nothing extra because the backpack will be on his back for the whole time.
-On mountain schools the organisation of the backpack is one of the most important lessons.
+On mountain schools, the organization of the backpack is one of the most important lessons.
 On high mountain missions like Himalaya or Andes that climbing some times lasts for more than 10 days even a few grams count.
 These people have the same attitude in their everyday life.
 What a beautiful example, isn’t it?

 Asteya to Ourself:

 - Observe if you compare yourself with others, comparison creates a camouflage and this, in one way, is stealing from our nature, from our humanity, we are all from a different fruit that has nothing to be jealous.
-Fashion, commercials, some people from our environment are pushing us to change, some times to feel bad about ourselves and create us the need to do a lot of make-up, plastic surgeries etc. Don’t create yourself with the standards of the season or what other people want.
+Fashion, commercials, some people from our environment are pushing us to change, some times to feel bad about ourselves and create us the need to do a lot of make-up, plastic surgeries, etc. Don’t create yourself with the standards of the season or what other people want.
 You are perfectly imperfect the way you are, inside and outside!

-- At your practice observe your mind, how it fly’s away and if it sticks to the breath, train it to be present, if it is not don’t judge, this is what it has learned, just observe it.
+- At your practice observe your mind, how it flies away and if it sticks to the breath, train it to be present, if it is not don’t judge, this is what it has learned, just observe it.

 - When you understand that the source for all the solutions you seek outside yourself are always present inside you, then Asteya naturally happens.